 In order to appraise the relative weight of a piece of legislative history, a researcher needs to understand the basic legislative process.
 First, a legislator introduces a draft statute as a bill.
 Upon introduction of the bill, the leadership of the legislative house in which the bill was introduced assigns it to a relevant committee of that house for evaluation.
 The committee will look at the bill in some detail and may hold hearings to investigate the bill's purpose or commission studies about specific effects the bill may have.
 If the committee passes the bill, it returns to the full legislative house for debate and consideration.
 After a bill passes one house, it will be introduced in the other legislative house to follow the same process.
-Recause bills are subject to amendment at pretty much any time of the process, it is unlikely that a bill will pass each house with the exact same language intact.
+90 Because bills are subject to amendment at pretty much any time of the process, it is unlikely that a bill will pass each house with the exact same language intact.
 To resolve differing language, legislatures generally form special committees with members from both houses, called Conference Committees.
 Once a Conference Committee agrees on a reconciled version, each house must pass the final, reconciled version of the bills they have already passed.
 Only then will the bill be sent to the executive to be signed into law as a statute.
+91

-85 BLACK'S LAW DICTIONARY 1039 (10th ed.
+BLACK'S LAW DICTIONARY 1039 (10th ed.
 2014).

 Given that legislatures contain multiple legislators all with their own beliefs and motives that can affect the steps of the process, speaking of legislative intent as a singular force may strike one as somewhat specious.
 In essence, every piece of legislation passed represents a compromise.
 Therefore, the intent expressed during the compromise stage of the process will be the strongest expression of intent a researcher will be able to find.
 For this reason, researchers of legislative history often look to Conference Committee materials first.
-Indeed, Conference Committee Reports detailing the actions taken by the Conference Committee on a particular statute usually provide the strongest expression of legislative intent.88
+Indeed, Conference Committee Reports detailing the actions taken by the Conference Committee on a particular statute usually provide the strongest expression of legislative intent.

 Sadly, Conference Committees do not create reports for every statute they consider, and not every statute requires a Conference Committee.
 Therefore, a researcher may or may not find a Conference Committee report for a given statute.
-If no Conference Committee Report is available,
+If no Conference Committee Report is available, he should then try a Committee Report from one of the standing committees.
+Because the committee to which a bill is assigned looks at a bill more closely than the legislative house at large, the committee itself often expresses intent in recommending the bill to the rest of the

-86 Note that legislative procedures vary and also tend to be flexible.
+&lt;sup>90 Note that legislative procedures vary and also tend to be flexible.
 For instance, sometimes different, or even identical, versions of a bill may be introduced simultaneously in both houses.
 If they both pass, the legislature then can combine them instead of starting the process anew.

-87 Note that the executive possesses the options of not signing or vetoing the bill, in which case it would not become a statute, barring a veto override.
+&lt;sup>91 Note that the executive possesses the options of not signing or vetoing the bill, in which case it would not become a statute, barring a veto override.

-88 Note that intent-inferring value does vary document by document.
+&lt;sup>92 Note that intent-inferring value does vary document by document.
 A researcher may find a Conference Committee Report that offers little interpretive value for a particular statute, while a different legislative history document for the same bill contains an express statement of intent.
 Generally speaking, though, a Conference Committee Report containing evidence of intent would be more persuasive than other documents, since the Conference Committee will have dealt most closely with what became the final version of the statute.